Jordan Eldredge

 As a high school student I was involved in a local theater company’s opera-centric children’s program.
 As a result, I became interested in opera.
 I sang leading roles in student productions, chorus roles in local professional productions and loved listening to recordings of operas.

 Living in the nascent age of digital music, I started to acquire a large number of digital opera recordings.
 Pretty soon the issue of how to organize them on my computer became a pressing concern for me.
-The existing solutions were all based around iD3 tags, which were woefully inadequate for cataloging all the singers, conductors, composer, chorus, venues, etc. that made these recordings so fascinating to me.
+The existing solutions were all based around iD3 tags, which were woefully inadequate for cataloging all the singers, conductors, composers, choruses, venues, etc. that made these recordings so fascinating to me.

 My older brother, a computer enthusiast, suggested a database might be what I wanted.
 At the time, PHP and MYSQL were the top results for how to get started with a database, so to me it appeared to be the only way.
 I bought some random book about PHP off a magazine rack, and set to work.
-I remember spending about three days not able to get the code that I copied out of the magazine into my text editor to work at all.
+I remember spending about three days not able to get the code that I copied out of the book into my text editor to work at all.
 Eventually, I would learn that PHP is case sensitive and I had failed to match case when transcribing the code.

 The project captivated me, and throughout my high school and college years, I spent countless late nights, long afternoons, and idle minutes during rehearsals tinkering with it and expanding it.
-Each new feature I wanted to add, from streaming transcoding to audio fingerprinting, was new topic to teach myself.
+Each new feature I wanted to add, from streaming transcoding to audio fingerprinting, was a new topic to teach myself.
 Luckily for me, when I got really stuck I could usually turn to my brother for pointers.

 Software as a job